bcgov/gcpe-hub/README.md

 ###### Database
   * DbServer (localhost)
   * DbName (Gcpe.Hub)
-  * DbUserID (see gcpe.hub-02-create-login_hb_sdlc_dvlpr.sql: HB_SDLC_DVLPR)
-  * DbPassword (password you set)

 These values will be used to build up various connection strings in the applications at runtime.
+For development scenarios, see [environment variables](#-environment-variables).

 ###### Active Directory